 With personalization, actions can be taken at every stage of the customer journey, enabling brands to provide a consistent customer experience strategy that boosts conversions throughout the customer journey, increase visitor engagement, and reduce customer churn.

 You can personalize every stage of the customer journey, including:

-- First visit to the website – Encouraging potential customers to convert to your brand
+- The first visit to the website – Encouraging potential customers to convert to your brand

-- After a website visit with no sale – Reminding them of the contents of their cart and encouraging them to come back and check out the purchase.
+- After a website visit with no sale – Remind them of the contents of their cart and encourage them to come back and check out the purchase.

-- After a purchase online or in-store – Asking for a review or highlighting complimentary products they can buy, driving cross-sell opportunities, and creating promoters for your brand
+- After a purchase online or in-store – Ask for a review or highlighting complimentary products they can buy, driving cross-sell opportunities, and creating promoters for your brand.

 - Returning to the website – Encouraging the visitor to convert again and to increase their cart value

 Q.7.
 What are the key metrics and KPIs to improve CX?